dracupid/nobone/readme.md

 The philosophy behind NoBone is providing possibilities rather than telling developers what they should do.
 All the default behaviors are just examples of how to use NoBone.
-All the API should dance together happily.
+All the APIs should dance together happily.
 So other than js, the idea should be port to any other language easily.

 [![NPM version](https://badge.fury.io/js/nobone.svg)](http://badge.fury.io/js/nobone) [![Build Status](https://travis-ci.org/ysmood/nobone.svg)](https://travis-ci.org/ysmood/nobone) [![Build status](https://ci.appveyor.com/api/projects/status/5puu5bouyhrmcymj)](https://ci.appveyor.com/project/ysmood/nobone-956)